Policy goals and objectives

 Example underpinning principle

-Child Protection Policy Increase the acceptability of the sport (and organsiation) by the Community
+Child Protection Policy Increase the acceptability of the sport (and organisation) by the Community

 Coach Education and Accreditation Policy Ensure standards of coaching meeting expectations of members/customers

-In addition, policies also have "goals".
-These goals describe what is desired or what is to be achieved by implementing the policy.
+Following on from the Underpinning Principle, a policy will also have "goals".
+These goals describe the range of desired outcomes or what is to be achieved by implementing the policy.

 Goal 1: Minimise the risk of injury and damage